-If you meet one or more of the following scenarios, run a low-level format on the Intel® Solid State Drive (Intel® SSD):
+The following are some possible problem scenarios when you run a low-level format or secure erase on the Intel® Solid State Drive (Intel® SSD):

-- The Intel® SSD Toolbox fails the read or write diagnostics.
+- If failures seen during Intel® SSD Toolbox read or write diagnostics

-- When doing a regular format/initialization or partition on the Intel SSD results in an error.
+- If errors seen during a regular format/initialization or partition on the Intel SSD

 |Caution ||Always back up your software before you run a low-level format or secure erase.|

 Several Intel® tools have the capability to perform a low-level format or secure erase.
 Some recommendations are located at the following support page along with how-to instructions: Three Ways To Run Low-Level Format Using Intel® Software Tools.

 Here are some 3rd party tools that you can also use to run a low-level format:

 A quick format done through Windows* sets up an empty file system on the disk and installs a boot sector.
 The full format in Windows does the same as a quick format and scans the whole disk for defects.

 A low-level format queries each cell to see if it has been written to.
 This format then writes a zero to the cell.
 This type of format is also known as zeroing the drive, or flushing the drive.

 A secure erase deletes all data from the drive.